 Length: 9.6 inches | Material: Fiberglass | Number of Pairs: 5

 Best Japanese: HuaLan Japanese Natural Wood Chopstick Set

-What We Like: Eco-friendly material, paint-free, minimalist look
+What We Love: Eco-friendly material, paint-free, minimalist look

-What We Don't Like: Flower detail is off-center, slippery lacquer finish can make usage tricky
+What We Don't Love: Flower detail is off-center, slippery lacquer finish can make usage tricky

 Although lacquered chopsticks are an elevated form in China, it’s our pick for Japanese chopsticks.
 Varnished with natural, eco-friendly tree lacquer, this set is made of ultra-lightweight jujube wood and has tweezer-thin tips that are the signature of Japanese-style chopsticks.